iogbole/israelo/draft/2021-01-13-ioannis-i-miss-you.md

 I'd just be bluffing.
 If I could change everything,
 You know I would.
-The Terraform plan for 2021 I shared with you,
+The Terraform plan for 2021 I shared with you in our last 1:1,
 I got it done.
 I passed it.
 But it was a day too late.
 A few hours too late.
 I did what you would have wanted